SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 Security controls refer to internally-defined protective measures taken to prevent, detect, or mitigate security risks as they apply to physical assets, information, computer networks, or other assets, and can include:
 * **Physical**.
 Controls that relate to physical facilities and assets, for example, restricting access to server rooms or other sensitive areas, or using surveillance cameras for real-time monitoring.
 * **Digital**.
 Controls that relate to basic network and application security protocols, like required formats for usernames and passwords, two-factor authentication, and up-to-date antivirus software.
 * **Cybersecurity**.
-Controls to prevent cyber attacks, or quickly mitigate them if they do occur or are suspected.
+Controls to prevent or quickly mitigate cyber attacks if they do occur or are suspected.
 Examples include data encryption and firewalls.
 * **Cloud security**.
 Controls that generally apply to the protection of cloud based data and infrastructure across key assets and workflows.
 Cloud security controls can be more complex because they often involve CI/CD software development pipelines that can change and be updated frequently.

 ### Best practices guide for implementing audit and compliance